tvlabs/edge264/README.md

 ./edge264_test -d vid.264 # replace -d with -b to benchmark instead of display
 ```

-There is also a stub of CMake script that is not kept up-to-date at the moment, feel free to send patches to update it!
+There is also a stub of CMake script that is not kept up-to-date at the moment, any help is welcome!

 Example code